Shastick/zio-prefetcher/README.md

 Combined with access costs that range from _annoying_ to _prohibitive_, eg:
  - latencies to reach some other service
- - complex queries that take a (long) while but yield small resulty
+ - complex queries that take a (long) while but yield small results

 And assuming that everything you generally need fits in RAM...

-For cases that match all of the above, it can be interesting to rely on pre-fetched data instead of looking things up through an external service, be it with or without some caching involved.
+For cases that match all the above, it can be interesting to rely on pre-fetched data instead of looking things up through an external service, be it with or without some caching involved.

 ## What does this solve that a cache cannot?